 Driving Tangible Results for Conservation

-The Moore Charitable Foundation is committed to preserving and protecting the environment and to effecting real and lasting conservation outcomes.
-We develop partnerships with thought leaders, convene experts in the field, and fund niche and collaborative efforts to drive land, water, and marine conservation so that we may continue to enjoy and respect our natural world for years to come.
+The Moore Charitable Foundation is committed to preserving and protecting the environment and to producing real and lasting conservation outcomes internationally, nationally, and in local communities.
+We collaborate with community groups, non-profits, and funders to drive land, water, and marine conservation to preserve the natural world for generations to come.

-Groups of committed and collaborating organizations backed by a results-driven foundation can impact big change.
-From education initiatives that teach science and environmental stewardship to children and their families in Long Island, Southern Colorado, or Panama, to major litigation campaigns to stop offshore drilling and protect full reach of the Clean Water Act, Louis Bacon and The Moore Charitable Foundation partners are determined to facilitate, fight for, and inspire great progress in strategic land and water conservation issues.
+From education initiatives that teach science and stewardship to teachers, children, and their families in Long Island, Southern Colorado, or Panama, to major litigation campaigns to stop polluting and destructive industrial developments, Louis Bacon, The Moore Charitable Foundation, and partners are determined to facilitate, fight for, and inspire great progress in strategic land and water conservation issues.

 Revitalizing forests and keeping communities safe with prescribed fire